 [ (0,3), (1,5), (0,2) ]refers to an alignment with 3 matches, 5 insertions and another 2 matches.

-- Reads that are aligned to a base in the reference sequence.
+- The portion of reads aligned to a single base in the

 - Utility in the samtools package to index fasta formatted files.

 - Simple text format containing sequence data, with only the bare minimum of metadata.
 Typically used for reference sequence data.

 - Simple text format containing sequence data and associated base qualities.

 - Retrieving all mapped reads mapped to a region.

 - An individual’s collection of genes.
 It can also refer to the two alleles

 - The Gene Transfer Format is a file format used to hold information